Personalizing Your Invasive Breast Cancer Treatment (STAGE I-IIIa)

 - Increased risk of uterine cancer

-Genomic Testing with Oncotype DX -- Take Charge of your Cancer Journey
+Genomic Testing with the Oncotype DX Test -- Take Charge of your Cancer Journey

-If you have been diagnosed with early-stage invasive breast cancer, the Oncotype DX breast cancer test may be appropriate for you.
+If you have been diagnosed with early-stage invasive breast cancer, the Oncotype DX Breast Recurrence Score test may be appropriate for you.
 Oncotype DX is a genomic breast cancer test that looks at the activity of certain genes in your tumor and provides personalized information that is not available from any other test or measure.

-- If you have early-stage invasive breast cancer, the Oncotype DX test is the only genomic test shown to predict the likelihood that you will benefit from adjuvant chemotherapy, while also determining the chance that your breast cancer will return.
+- If you have early-stage invasive breast cancer, the Oncotype DX Breast Recurrence Score test is the only genomic test shown to predict the likelihood that you will benefit from adjuvant chemotherapy, while also determining the chance that your breast cancer will return.

-- If you have DCIS, the Oncotype DX test can help to determine the risk of your cancer returning locally – a key factor in deciding your treatment after surgery.
+- If you have DCIS, the Oncotype DX Breast DCIS Score test can help to determine the risk of your cancer returning locally – a key factor in deciding your treatment after surgery.

 Along with the information in your pathology report and other factors, your Oncotype DX test results can help you and your doctor select the best treatment path for you.